 German football purists might take issue with you calling it 'the original Klassiker', but Bayern Munich and Borussia Mönchengladbach still enjoyed one of the Bundesliga's defining rivalries, sharing the Meisterschale in nine consecutive seasons during the 1970s.

-Ahead of their Matchday 24 meeting at Borussia-Park, bundesliga.com takes you on a trip down memory lane to a golden era for both clubs, and the Germany national team...
+Ahead of their table-topping clash at Borussia-Park on Matchday 14, bundesliga.com takes you on a trip down memory lane to a golden era for both clubs, and the Germany national team...

 Watch: Borussia Mönchengladbach vs. Bayern Munich explained by Tifo Football

 The two clubs both arrived in the top flight in 1965, having won promotion from their respective Regionalligen.
 Bayern had been snubbed when the Bundesliga was set up two years beforehand – with the DFB choosing 1860 Munich as the city's representative – but they quickly adapted to life in the fast lane.
 Under former Yugoslavia midfielder Zlatko Cajkovski, they finished third in their first campaign and won the DFB Cup, which led to a UEFA Cup Winners' Cup triumph the following year.

 Cajkovski built his team around the remarkable 'golden trio' of goalkeeper Sepp Maier, sweeper Franz Beckenbauer and centre-forward Gerd Müller – although it was his old Yugoslavia teammate, Branko Zebec, who guided the Bavarians to their maiden Bundesliga crown in 1968/69.
 Müller, who remains the Bundesliga's all-time leading scorer with 365 goals, netted 30 that season as Bayern won their first national title since 1932.